btrem/btrem/README.md

 * just picked up Jinja2
 * started creating simple SVG icons
 * playing with new CSS stuff (really digging CSS variables)
-* actively looking for work.
+* actively looking for work

 When I'm not learning new web dev tricks, I'm in my urban garden tending to herbs, tomatoes, radishes, kohlrabi, and